Watch the recorded webinar “Top Five Mistakes People Make with PowerPoint”

 “Hi.
 I’m Abe Lincoln.
 My first slide lays out a timeline for our nation.
 As you can see reading from left to right, it really all started four score and seven years ago. . . .”

 Of course that wouldn’t have done at all.
 But if there is any doubt that there is a growing backlash against PowerPoint, you need only look at the proliferation of PowerPoint spoofs on the Internet.
-A funny one is Lincoln’s Gettysburg Address, http://www.theatlantic.com/technology/archive/2013/11/the-gettysburg-address-as-a-powerpoint/281636/
+A funny one is Lincoln’s Gettysburg Address.

-For the record, Speechworks is not anti-PowerPoint.
+For the record, Speechworks is not Anti-PowerPoint.
+And we’re not members of the Anti-PowerPoint Party.
 Visual aids can help your presentation have more impact.
-But PowerPoint is certainly overused.
+But PowerPoint is overused and misused.

 There is almost always an inverse relationship between the quality of the presentation and the number of PowerPoint slides.